 Having a hidden library is every book lover’s dream!
 Quiet and intimate, it’s the perfect place to escape and catch up on your reading.
 If you have a bonus room, walk-in closet, or nook in your home that you haven’t found use for, transform it into a hidden room for your own personal library.
 Close it in with a large piece of art, wall panel, or bookshelf on hinges that you can use as a hidden door to mask your secret space!

-Determine the Style of Your Library Room
+Select a Style for Your Library Room

 If you want to feel like a Disney princess, take your inspiration from fairytales.
 White, gold, and pink are the main colors of this library design idea, which helps you create a light and airy atmosphere that’s great for losing yourself in your favorite fiction novel.
 Don’t forget quirky decorations and comfy blankets!